What is Probate?

 Depending on the circumstances of the estate and the family, sometimes probate can be opened without advance notice to interested parties; other times, advance notice to interested parties is required before probate is officially opened.
 The best way to determine exactly what the probate process applies to the estate is to meet with us so we can review your particular circumstances and give you the best possible guidance.

-How is the Executor Chosen?
+How is the Personal Representative Chosen?

 If the deceased person left a last will that is recognized as valid by the probate court, then the person named in the will as the executor or personal representative typically will be appointed, barring extraneous issues such as that person’s illness or old age.
 If the person named in the last will is unable or unwilling to serve as an executor, or if there is no will at all, then the probate court may appoint an adult family member, trusted friend, or professional third party.

-How Does the Executor Get Paid?
+How Does the Personal Representative Get Paid?

 Florida State law provides that executors may be paid reasonable compensation for the time spent in administering the estate.
 This said, some executors, particularly if they are the surviving spouse or family members of the deceased, decline to be paid.